ChesterLen/Programming-Fundamentals---Python/Conditional Statements and Loops - Exercises/README.md

         • If a string is pure, print "{string} is pure."
         • Otherwise, print "{string} is not pure!"

+    Examples:
+    Input: 2;
+    Input: pure string;
+    Input: not_pure_string

+    Output: pure string is pure.;
+    Output: not_pure_string is not pure!

 7. Double Char

     You will be given strings until you receive the command "End".